The Ultimate Boat Rope Anchor Guides

 You’ll find that several synthetic and natural fibers go into the construction of marine rope.
 Consider your budget and what you’ll use the rope or lines for when making a decision.

 - Nylon Rope, which is moderately priced, offers shock absorption, UV, and wear resistance.
-It’s very strong, often used for dock and anchor lines.
+It’s very strong, often used for dock and anchor rope.
 However, it does shrink a bit when wet.

 - Polyester Rope is strong, has low stretch, and is quite durable.
 It’s also moderate in price.
-It can be used for anchor lines.
+It can also be used as an anchor rope.

 - Polypropylene Rope is lightweight, very stretchy, and almost as strong as nylon.
 Since it floats, it’s a good choice for tow ropes.
 On the negative side, it’s not UV resistant and melts at low temperatures.
 However it’s quite affordable, so buying a new tow rope every season isn’t too bad of a deal.